All-Time Ranking Guide

 ◾ Why do the rankings lean so modern?

 In 1950-51, approximately one in 13,000 Canadian men aged 20-39 played an NHL game.
 Fast forward to 2019-20 and the figure was eerily similar.
 The difference?
 Canada’s population has since tripled and the NHL has become a global sport.
 So, despite expansion and larger rosters, that same slice of Canadians now competes against the entire hockey world.
 Being the 3rd-best forward in the Original Six is roughly like being 20th best today.
-So, with Post-Expansion players outnumbering Pre-Expansion players about 3:1, any sensible all-time ranking has to be heavy on modern players.
+So, with Post-Expansion players outnumbering Pre-Expansion players about 3:1, any equitable all-time ranking has to be heavy on modern players.

 Most hockey fans would agree with the following statements:

-- Bobby Orr is the greatest defenceman of all-time;
+1. Bobby Orr is the greatest defenceman of all-time;

-- Guy Lafleur and Ken Dryden are among the all-time best players at their positions;
+2. Guy Lafleur and Ken Dryden are among the all-time best players at their positions;

-- Cam Neely warrants inclusion in the HHOF.
+3. Peter Forsberg warrants inclusion in the HHOF.

 Why?
 Because their best stretches of dominance — even if relatively brief — were exceptional.
 For these statements to be accurate, prime years have to be a valuable measure.
 The wonderful symptom of Peak score is that it highlights other exceptional players for HHOF consideration that didn’t compile eye-popping career totals.